Our Modern Slavery Transparency Statement 2017-18

 - Whistleblowing Policy

-If you have any concerns about the issues raised in this statement or if you think you have identified signs of Modern Slavery then please either contact us or call the Government’s Modern Slavery Helpline on 0800 0121 700.
+If you have any concerns about the issues raised in this statement or if you think you have identified signs of Modern Slavery then please either contact us in the first instance or call the Government’s Modern Slavery Helpline on 0800 0121 700.